 If you wish to bake them ahead of time, store them in an airtight container at room temperature for up to five days.
 They can be refrigerated or frozen to extend their shelf life.

-Freezing the dough is a good idea.
-It's great to have it ready in the freezer.
 When ready to bake, roll them in powdered sugar and thaw them on the baking sheet while the oven heats.
 Adjust the baking time by one or two minutes.

-Chocolate Crinkle Cookies will last about five days when stored in an airtight container at room temperature.
-Refrigerate them for up to two weeks if you want to keep them longer.
-You can also freeze them for up to two months to preserve their quality.
+Refrigerate them for up to 2 weeks if you want to keep them longer.
+You can also freeze them for up to 2 months to preserve their quality.

 The cookie dough is expected to be moist, sticky, and formless.
 For this reason, it is important to chill the dough and let it firm up before handling.

 The cookie dough will be moist and sticky.
-Refrigerating for two to four hours or freezing for 30 minutes to an hour makes them more manageable to shape into balls.
-Plus, resting the dough means a more pronounced flavor.
-The cookies will also hold their shape better in the oven.
+Refrigerating for 2 to 4 hours, or freezing for 30 minutes to an hour makes them more manageable to shape into balls.

 As oven temperatures vary, so do baking times.
 Bake the cookies according to the recipe instructions and check them one to two minutes before they are done.
-The cookies are ready when their tops crack and appear glossy in the center.
-They will continue to bake as they sit on the baking sheet.